FindAUrologist.com

 What a urologist may check

-A hematuria workup may include urine testing, culture, imaging, cystoscopy, review of medications, prostate evaluation when relevant, kidney stone evaluation, and risk-based cancer screening.
+A hematuria workup may include repeat urine testing, urine culture, review of the medical history, medication and blood thinner review, prostate evaluation when relevant, kidney stone evaluation, and risk-based cancer screening.

 What to bring to the appointment